jiahuachoo/micro-service-boilerplate/README.md

 # Publish
 The current image is pulled from jiahuachoo/micro-service-boilerplate.
 To change to a different repo, please make the appropriate changes to the build and publish shell scripts.

-To publish a new image to Dockerhub:
+To build and publish a new image to Dockerhub:
 ```
-./build-img.sh

-// you need to do docker login prior with your docker username and password
-// docker login -u <username> -p <password>

-./publish-img.sh
+EXPORT docker_hub_pwd=<your dockerhub password>
+EXPORT docker_hub_user=<your dockerhub user>
+./build-publish-img.sh
 ```

+Note: specifying credentials through environment variable is not the most ideal and secured.
+A better way would be to use access token (refer to https://docs.docker.com/registry/spec/auth/)